drakkan/sftpgo/docker/README.md

 ... where `some-sftpgo` is the name you want to assign to your container, and `tag` is the tag specifying the SFTPGo version you want.
 See the list above for relevant tags.

-Now visit [http://localhost:8080/](http://localhost:8080/), the default credentials are `admin/password`, and create a new SFTPGo user.
+Now visit [http://localhost:8080/web/admin](http://localhost:8080/web/admin), create the first admin and then log in and create a new SFTPGo user.
 The SFTP service is available on port 2022.

 If you don't want to persist any files, for example for testing purposes, you can run an SFTPGo instance like this: